aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

 ==========

-To activate ``aiosmtpd``'s PROXY Protocol Support, you have to set the :attr:`proxy_protocol_timeout` parameter of the SMTP Class to a positive numeric value (``int`` or ``float``)
+To activate ``aiosmtpd``'s PROXY Protocol Support, you have to set the :attr:`~aiosmtpd.smtp.SMTP.proxy_protocol_timeout` parameter of the SMTP Class to a positive numeric value (``int`` or ``float``)

 The `PROXY Protocol documentation suggests`_ that the timeout should not be less than 3.0 seconds.